 John Tompson retired in 1878, and left the business in the control of John Leslie Tompson and Carne Rasch.

 The business was converted into a limited liability company, the Birmingham Vinegar Brewery in 1879.
 It had a nominal capital of £100,000.
 John Leslie Tompson was appointed as managing director.
 Nearly two million bottles and jars of pickles and sauces were sold every year.

 A Worcestershire sauce was introduced, from an old Indian recipe, in 1880.
 It was cold-brewed, a method that allegedly resulted in a smoother and fruitier sauce.
 It took between two to five years to produce, and used 27 different ingredients, including brandy, sherry, vinegar, molasses, shallots, salt, tamarind, walnuts, garlic, chillies, cloves and lemon.

-William Daniel Holbrook (1842 – 1913) was manager of the North of England office.
+William Daniel Holbrook (1842 – 1913) was appointed manager of the North of England office.
 He began to take large orders, particularly for the Worcestershire sauce.
 John Tompson decided to name the line of sauces and pickles after his leading salesman.